H518123/Large_AI_models_for_building_material_counting_task/README.md

 This repo contains all test images used in the paper.

 # Cite this paper
-If you use pipe data in your research, please cite our work by using the following BibTeX entry:
+If you use the images in your research, please cite our work by using the following BibTeX entry: